GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

-Disclaimer: This post aims to educate, and not to give financial advice.
-Investments have different risks and it is up to the investor to do due diligence to make their own decisions regarding his money.
+Disclaimer: This post aims to educate and not to give financial advice.
+Investments have different risks, and it is up to the investor to do due diligence and make decisions regarding his money.

 What is GFunds?